That was my school

 Two 15 year old kids lost their lives while they were at school, but it barely registers as news.
 Is this normalcy for us?
 The unfortunate truth is, yes.
 Yes this is normal.
 This is the only place in the world where it happens, but for us it is normal.

-Governor Bevin address the situation professionally asking people not to speculate while there were still unknowns.
+Governor Bevin addressed the situation professionally asking people not to speculate while there were still unknowns.
 While James Comer, the congressional representative for Marshall County’s district (KY-1), said in a phone call to the local news station:

 “At the end of the day you cannot legislate against evil. […] Criminals, people who are just plain and simple evil are just going to do what they want to do and they’re not going to abide by the law.
 So I don’t think there was a way in the world that this could have been prevented legislatively.”